hyenasky/limnvm/README.md

 ## Running

-Modify the LOVE variable in the makefile to whatever your Love2D 11.0 executable is.
+Modify the EMU variable in the makefile to whatever your Love2D 11.0 executable is.

 Then, type `make run` in the project directory.